Oliver Millar: Career in the Royal Household

-After 23 years as Deputy, Millar succeeded Anthony Blunt as Surveyor in 1972, and was advanced to KCVO in 1973.
+After 23 years as Deputy, Millar succeeded Anthony Blunt as Surveyor in 1972, and was advanced to KCVO in the 1973 Birthday Honours.
 The Royal Collection became more professional in its outlook under his stewardship.
 The Surveyor had historically been a part-time position, under the overall supervision of the Lord Chamberlain since 1625, based at St James's Palace.
 Millar was the first full-time Surveyor, and the Royal Collection employed its first full-time picture restorer in 1981.
-He broke free from the Lord Chamberlain in the 1980s, when he became the first Director of the Royal Collection in 1987, adding overall responsibility for the Surveyor of the Queen's Works of Art and the Royal Librarian.
+He broke free from the Lord Chamberlain in the 1980s, when he became the first director of the Royal Collection in 1987, adding overall responsibility for the Surveyor of the Queen's Works of Art and the Royal Librarian.

 Millar continued to publish catalogues and other works.
 He published The Queen's Pictures in 1977, a general account of the Royal Collection, and wrote the catalogues for exhibitions of works at the National Portrait Gallery by Sir Peter Lely in 1978 and "Van Dyck in England" in 1982, selecting himself the 65 paintings and 22 drawings for the latter exhibition.

 He also wrote for The Burlington Magazine and other art history journals.
 Between 1962 and his retirement in 1988, he was responsible for mounting 12 public exhibitions at the Queen's Gallery at Buckingham Palace, attracting almost 2.5 million visitors in all.

 Millar kept extensive notes on the works of art he visited in public and private collections and indexed them by artist and collection.
 These journals, written between 1945 and 2006, as well as Millar's general research papers are kept in the Paul Mellon Centre's archive.

 He was appointed Surveyor Emeritus and advanced to GCVO on his retirement in 1988.
 He wrote the chapter on Van Dyck's English period for Van Dyck, A Complete Catalogue of the Paintings, published in 2004.

 In 2008, the Tate gallery purchased, with the help of the Art Fund, a sketch by Peter Paul Rubens for the Banqueting House ceiling in Whitehall in his memory.